mkutz/screenplay-workshop-parabank/README.md

 As you can see the browser opens, and the login is happening just like in [LoginTest].

+To make the code somewhat nicer, we can again create a static initializer for `loginWith`.

+// Create `loginWith` in [Login].

 We are still missing an essential part of a test: the verification.
 This we will address in the next part.

+#### Questions

+- Task objects…
+  -[ ] …perform an action and change their state in the process.
+  -[ ] …describe the actions that need to be performed by an Actor.
+- How is required data given to a Task?
+  -[ ] As parameters in its `performedBy` method.
+  -[ ] As private final fields.
+  -[ ] In a global util class.

 ### Part 4: Answering Questions